ExpediaGroup/housekeeping/README.md

 Applications which leverage housekeeping support can define their own schema and table within which housekeeping data is to be stored.
 This can be achieved by following the steps below.

-You must create your database initialisation _schema.sql_ script, and add it to your classpath.
-Alternatively provide it as a resource in your application or configure it in the YAML property `housekeeping.db-init-script`.
+You must create your database initialisation _schema.sql_ script and either add it to your classpath, provide it as a resource in your application or configure the path to it via the YAML configuration property `housekeeping.db-init-script`.
 The simplest _schema.sql_ initialisation script will create your schema if it does not exist.

        CREATE SCHEMA IF NOT EXISTS my_custom_schema;

 The database name must be configured in the YAML property `housekeeping.schema-name`.

-Housekeeping will create a `legacy_replica_path` table on the specified schema.
-The only way to customize the table name is by extending the base classes.

 Whether you are using a custom housekeeping configuration, or the defaults, your application must provide two crucial annotations which will load the Entities and CrudRepositories that you require.
 These are the `@EntityScan` and `@EnableJpaRepositories` annotations.
 These annotations are best demonstrated in an example: